 By mid-afternoon almost nine thousand people were packed aboard the Lancastria when she was hit four times by enemy bombs.
 Within half an hour she had sank with a loss of life at least equal to the combined losses of the ‘Lusitania’ and ‘Titanic’ disasters.

 You can see the Lancastria archive website here.

-It is appropriate that the memorial service for this tragic maritime disaster is held at St. Katharine Cree as this church was frequented by mariners who sailed into London Docks over many past years, and we are at the centre of the historic shipping industry in the City.
+The memorial service for this tragic maritime disaster is held at St. Katharine Cree because this church is at the centre of the historic shipping industry in the City.

 As we look at the magnificent Lancastria memorial window we have the opportunity to remember, to pray for and to thank all who go to sea for whatever reason to keep us safe and deliver goods and services to our country.